Family Friendly Itinerary in Japan for 10 Days

 Mount Fuji Chureito Pagoda, Arakura Sengen Shrine, Mt.
 Fuji, Kawaguchiko, Lake Kawaguchi, Family Friendly Itinerary in Japan, Day Trip from Tokyo

-When you decided to come to Japan, you may have considered to go close to Mt.
+When you decided you wanted to come to Japan, you probably considered going somewhere with a view of Mt.
 Fuji at least once.
-Even though it is not very close to Tokyo, still it could be a suitable destination for a day trip from Tokyo.
+Even though it is not all that close to Tokyo, it can still be a great destination on a day trip from Tokyo.
 Of course, Mt.
-Fuji itself is incredibly beautiful, in addition, the surrounded nature is so beautiful, too.
-There are a lot of super photogenic spots such as Lake Kawaguchi, Arakurayama Sengen shrine, Oshino Hakkai village, and so on.
+Fuji itself is incredibly beautiful, but the surrounding nature is truly stunning as well.
+There are a lot of photogenic spots such as Lake Kawaguchi, Arakurayama Sengen shrine, and Oshino Hakkai village among others.

 Option 3.
 Visit the Snow Monkey Park